 - Pale skin color

 Sickle cells can cause problems anywhere in your body by blocking blood flow.
 If you block the blood vessels to the eyes, you lose vision, to the skin - you get ulcers, to the bones - you get necrosis (bone death) and eventually osteoporosis.
 Recurrent infarctions of the spleen, which has very high blood flow and whose job it is to remove damaged red blood cells, results in a non-working spleen.
 This leads to an increased risk of infections.

 Pain is an unpredictable symptom of sickle cell disease.
 The deformed blood cells can get stuck in and block your blood vessels.
 When this happens, oxygen-rich blood cannot reach key organs and tissues.
 The result is a sudden pain attack, called a pain crisis.

 The pain may feel sharp, stabbing, intense, or throbbing.
 Some people with sickle cell disease say it’s worse than childbirth or the pain after surgery.

 You may have pain anywhere in your body and in more than one place.
 The most common areas are:

 A pain crisis can last anywhere from hours to weeks.
 If it’s severe, you’ll need to seek emergency care at a hospital.
 The number of pain attacks varies from person to person.
 Some people have them often.
 Others have only a few every now and then.
 Most kids are pain-free between attacks.
 But many teens and adults have long-term pain.

 Symptoms May Change Over Time

 Everyone is different.
 Some types of the disorder, like sickle cell anemia (also called hemoglobin SS), cause more severe symptoms than other types.
-Some people have only mild symptoms.
-Others have repeated flares that and often need to go stay in a hospital.
+Some people have only mild symptoms while others may have dramatic flares that require medical care.
 And your experience may change.
 You’ll want to work with your (or your child’s) doctor to best understand the disease, what to watch out for, and how best to take care of the condition.